 How To Remain Happily In Charge Of Your Life

-With all the demands, distractions and disappointments we are bombarded with in life, sometimes it’s hard to recognize if we are letting go or giving up.
+With all the demands, distractions, and disappointments we are bombarded with in life, sometimes it’s hard to recognize if we are letting go or giving up.
 Some have even confused letting go with giving up, but I have a very different take on the subject.
 If you’re like most, you’ve probably heard or said these statements yourself.
 “Girl, let that stuff go!” or “Give it up, because at the rate you’re going it will never happen!”
 Both statements have merit but again, they are not the same.
-Letting go of something liberates, while giving up oftentimes enslaves.
+Letting go of something liberates, while giving up oftentimes enslaves you.

 Here’s how to recognize the subtle yet profound differences between the two.

 - You have weighed your options, and done all you know to do.

 - You are not fearful of what others may think or that you’re losing out on something.

 - You are at peace with the desire just as it is–as a vision, an idea, a person, or a tangible thing yet to be formed, but within the creation process.

 - You are open to and excited about the endless ways your desire can become a physical reality in your life